dpohanlon/fast-mi/README.md

 Intro
 =====

 A fast pairwise mutual information calculation for Python and C++, optimised for small repeated integer counts such as those seen in single-cell RNA sequencing data.
-This uses the copula method to combine normal or negative binomial marginal distributions and a kd-tree for density estimation.
+This uses the copula method to combine normal or negative binomial marginal distributions and a kd-tree for joint density estimation.
+In this way, sparse zero-inflated data are naturally incorporated, and as an added benefit, the $\chi^2$ test statistic versus zero mutual information is also calculated on the fly.

 Usage
 =====

-In Python, pairwise mutual information calculations are provided for both normal (`mi_normal`) and negative binomial (`mi_nb`) marginal distributions.
+In Python, pairwise mutual information calculations are provided for both normal (`mi_normal`) and negative binomial (`mi_negative_binomial`) marginal distributions.
 These functions are overloaded to accept either scalar or vector (e.g., `np.array`) of floating point or integer valued observations.
-Several optimisations are provided for integer valued data, and these can be called using the quantised `*_q` versions of the functions.
+Several optimisations are provided for integer valued data.

 These functions have to be passed the parameters of the corresponding marginal distributions.
 For example, for the normal distribution: